 Leyland Cypress can also be planted in clusters in corners of the garden or to hide smaller permanent fixtures in the garden such as well caps or utility boxes.
 Clusters can be used at the ends of shrub borders or even in the middle to bring symmetry or vertical elements into the garden.
 Shrub borders tend to be a uniform in height but by adding clusters of larger evergreen trees you bring variations in height as well as a sense of permanence to the garden Leyland Cypress are communal trees that prefer to grow in groups.

-Soil Types for Growing Leyland Cypress Trees:
+What Types of Soil Are Best for Growing Leyland Cypress Trees:

 How to Plant a Leyland Cypress Tree: